Yisrael Meir Kagan

-Yisrael Meir ha-Kohen Kagan (February 6, 1838 – September 15, 1933) was an influential Lithuanian Jewish rabbi, Halakhist, posek, and ethicist whose works continue to be widely influential in Orthodox Jewish life.
+Yisrael Meir ha-Kohen Kagan (February 6, 1838 – September 15, 1933) was a Lithuanian rabbi, posek, and ethicist whose works are widely influential in Orthodox Jewish life.
 He was known popularly as the Chofetz Chaim, (Note: Hebrew: חפץ חיים, romanized: Chafetz Chaim, lit.
-'Desirer of Life') after his book on lashon hara, and was also well known for the Mishna Berurah, (Note: Hebrew: משנה ברורה "Clear Teaching") his book on ritual law.
+'Desirer of Life') after his book with that title on lashon hara, and was also well known for the Mishnah Berurah, (Note: Hebrew: משנה ברורה "Clear Teaching") his book on ritual law.

 Biography

-Kagan was born on February 6, 1838 in Dzienciol (זשעטל), Grodno Governorate in Russian Empire (today Dzyatlava in Belarus), and died on 15 September 1933 in Raduń (ראַדין), Nowogródek Voivodeship in Second Polish Republic (now in Belarus).
-When Kagan was ten years old, his father, Reb Aryeh Z'ev Kagan (Poupko), died during a cholera epidemic at the age of 46.
+Kagan was born on February 6, 1838, in Dzienciol (זשעטל), Grodno Governorate in Russian Empire (today Dzyatlava in Belarus), and died on 15 September 1933 in Raduń (ראַדין), Nowogródek Voivodeship in Second Polish Republic (now in Belarus).
+When Kagan was ten years old, his father, Aryeh Z'ev Kagan (Poupko), died during a cholera epidemic at the age of 46.
 His mother moved the family to Vilnius in order to continue her son's Jewish education.
 While in Vilnius, Kagan became a student of Jacob Barit.
-Kagan's mother, Dobrusha, remarried Reb Shimon Epstein, and moved to Radin, taking the original name of her first husband, Poupko, which the young Kagan adopted as well.
+Kagan's mother, Dobrusha, remarried Reb Shimon Epstein, and moved to Radin.

 At 17, he married Frieda Kagan (Epstein), the daughter of his stepfather, and settled in Radin.
 Later in life, he would revert his name back to Kagan.
 This is why there are a number of letters of his extant that he signed as Poupko and others as Kagan.
 When Kagan arrived in Vilnius, Rav Chaim Nachman Parnas, who had known Kagan's father well, was friendly to him.
 Reb Yisrael Gordon, a friend of Parnas, took the young Kagan into his home and paid him to learn with Gordon's son, Mordechai.

 He served as the town rabbi of Radin for a short period.
 He then resigned from this position to establish a yeshiva in the city, which eventually became world-famous first being led by the notable Naftoli Trop, followed by the esteemed son-in-law of his rabbi, Mendel Zaks.
 By all accounts, he was a modest and humble man, faithfully devoted to his Jewish faith.
 For a while, he had a shop selling household provisions, which he and his wife managed.
 From 1864 to 1869 he taught Talmud in Minsk and Vashilishok.

 In 1869, Kagan formed a yeshiva in Radin.
 The yeshiva was a success and grew to prominence, later becoming known as "Yeshivas Chofetz Chaim of Radin".
 In addition to spreading Torah through his yeshiva, Kagan, who became known as "the Chofetz Chaim", was very active in Jewish causes.
 He traveled extensively to encourage the observance of Mitzvot and Shabbat amongst Jews.
 He became one of the most influential rabbis within Orthodox Judaism during the late 19th and early 20th century, taking a central leadership role in the World Agudath Israel movement in Eastern Europe.
 An author of many works of musar literature, he was sometimes associated with the Musar movement, although he did not support all aspects of that movement.